 Limb Loss Statistics

-Approximately 2 million people in the United States have suffered from the loss of a limb.
+Approximately 2 million people in the United States have suffered a loss of a limb.
 The primary causes are vascular disease (54%), trauma (45%) and cancer (less than 2%).
 Statistics show that 85% of lower limb amputations are preceded by a foot ulcer.
 It is estimated that there are 185,000 amputations in the United States each year.

 Many amputations are traumatic and occur at the time of an accident.
 However, others are the result of medical malpractice in the performance of surgery and other procedures.
 The most common amputations involve an amputated leg, foot, arm, and hand.
 Feet, toes, and fingers are often amputated due to negligence.